Geography and World Cultures

 Geography and World Cultures offers a tightly focused and scaffolded curriculum that enables students to explore how geographic features, human relationships, political and social structures, economics, science and technology, and the arts have developed and influenced life in countries around the world.
 Along the way, students are given rigorous instruction on how to read maps, charts, and graphs, and how to create them.

-Geography and World Cultures is based on standards from the National Council for History Education (1997), the National Center for History in the Schools (1996), and the National Council for Social Studies (1994) and is aligned to state standards.
+Geography and World Cultures is built to state standards and informed by standards from the National Council for History Education, the National Center for History in the Schools, and the National Council for Social Studies.

 Geography and World Cultures is designed as the first course in the social studies sequence.
 It develops note-taking skills, teaches the basic elements of analytic writing, and introduces students to the close examination of primary documents.